-The cloud market grows significantly as more companies realize the cloud’s power and untapped potential.
+The cloud market grows significantly as more companies realize the Cloud’s power and untapped potential.
 The market is expected to grow by $696.25bn by 2025.
 With so much money at stake, entrepreneurs have quickly founded new companies with cloud-related products and services, and investors have invested space funding.
-New startups come up with more innovative and unique use cases exploring new horizons, making the cloud a much wider and more versatile infrastructure, with growing innovation boosted by a breakneck cloud competition.
+New startups come up with more innovative and unique use cases exploring new horizons, making the Cloud a much broader and more versatile infrastructure, with growing innovation boosted by a breakneck cloud competition.
 Everyone tries their best to mark this fast-paced market.
-Future is the cloud, and all these groundbreaking start-ups’ journey will be exciting.
+Future is the Cloud, and all these groundbreaking startups’ journey will be exciting.

-The article highlights 20 of the most interesting young cloud computing startups.
+The article highlights 20 of the most exciting young cloud computing startups.

 Confluent was founded by the team behind Apache Kafka, based on the same technology as the trend towards streaming analytics.
 Confluent Cloud, an easy-to-deploy Kafka SaaS version, is its solutions.
 Airbnb, Netflix, Goldman Sachs, LinkedIn, Microsoft, and Target are Confluent’s customers.

 CoreOS is the CoreOS Linux distribution company and a major contributor to the Kubernetes project.
 Tectonic, a Kubernetes company, and the Quay container registry are part of its trade offer.
 It also sells CoreOS subscriptions and training.

 Established by the UC Berkeley team of Apache Spark, Databricks provides a unified analytics platform based on Spark’s open-source platform.
 Its solution includes Viacom’s customer retention application, Shell inventory management, HP predictive maintenance, Hotels.com’s recommendation engine, and hundreds of other companies’ real-time analytics.
 It continues to manage the Spark project, one of open source community’s most active.